Average Cost to Paint a House

-It is time to paint your home, but you aren’t sure where to start?
+It is time to paint your home, but you aren’t sure where to start and you’re wondering…What is the average cost to paint a house?
 Maybe you google a few articles on what to expect and do an online search for all the best painting companies in your area.
 You read the reviews, and you schedule your free estimates with three or more companies hoping that you won’t feel like you are being pressured or duped.
 Suddenly, you are overwhelmed with so much information, that you aren’t sure what the right choice is to make.
 You may wonder what really is the average cost to paint a house exterior?

 That is why we decided to make life easier on our customers and cover the basics that every homeowner should know in order to make a safe decision on who to choose to paint your home…starting with the most import topic: PRICE.